yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/airgapped.md

 {{< note title="Docker on Amazon Linux" >}}

-If you want to setup Docker on Amazon Linux OS, perform the following:
+If you want to set up Docker on Amazon Linux OS, perform the following:

 1. Install Docker using the following commands: